winton/typectl/README.md

 When executing a control flow, input mappings may optionally receive the prop version of the input type.
 The dependent function waits to execute until after the prop initializes.

-Because control flow functions wait for prop input resolution, you can usually write the most optimal code by throwing all of your functions in a single `all` and allow the caller to reason about execution order based on its desired inputs.
+Because the caller can reason about execution order based on the initialization of inputs, asynchronous functions within a single `all` produce naturally optimal concurrency without much thought.

 Output mappings are optional, but when provided, **must** use props so they can be assigned a value.